mobizt/FirebaseClient/README.md

 In case GSM, it requires the configurations for initialize the TinyGSM modem.

+In ESP32 Core v3.x.x, SIM devices are natively supported, the SIM or GSM module connected with ESP32 device can work without TinyGSMClient library.

 In case generic client, it required the callback function to handle the network connection/reconnection.

 > [!NOTE]